-Unlike most other seabirds, penguins moult all of their feathers at once.
+Unlike most other seabirds, penguins undergo an annual catastrophic moult where they lose and replace all of their feathers at once.

 The moult takes 3 to 4 weeks and typically begins in February for juveniles and March/April for adults.